schinckel/iso-8601/README.txt

 Changelog:

+    0.2a  - Initial support for duration data (excluding year/month).

     0.1.6 - Allow for a date or datetime object to be passed to parse.

     0.1.5 - Added support for fractional times.

     0.1.1 - Helps if I spell my domain name right.

     0.1   - Initial release.